Lacrymology/states/varnish/doc/pillar.rst

 - G, g: gigabytes
 - T, t: terabytes

-Default: ``2G``
+Default: use maxium ``256M`` bytes memory when use malloc storage backend.

+.. _pillar-varnish-file_path:

 varnish:file_path
 ~~~~~~~~~~~~~~~~~

-The path to varnish storage file when using file storage backend.
+The path to :doc:`/varnish/doc/index` storage file when using file storage backend.

-Default: ``/var/lib/varnish/<hostname>/varnish_storage.bin``
+Default: use /var/lib/varnish/<hostname>/varnish_storage.bin (``None``).

+.. _pillar-varnish-file_size:

 varnish:file_size
 ~~~~~~~~~~~~~~~~~

-The file size of varnish storage file when using file storage backend.
+The file size of :doc:`/varnish/doc/index` storage file when using file storage backend.

 Possible values: a number and one of following suffixes.